email2ify/drf-frieds/README.md

 User Story:

-* Create api views, so that they are available to the front end
+* Creating an api views, so that they are available to the front end

 Implementation